 Brown v.
 Board Of Education National Historic Site, Topeka, Kansas – Site of a landmark decision of the United States Supreme Court that declared state laws establishing separate public schools for black and white students unconstitutional.

 California National Historic Trail, Northeast Kansas – Follow in the footsteps of over 250,000 emigrants who traveled to the goldfields and rich farmlands of California during the 1840s and 1850s — the greatest mass migration in American history.

 Carrie Nation House, Medicine Lodge, Kansas – Home of temperance movement leader Carry A. Nation.
-She lived here from 1889 to 1902, and it was here that she began her personal crusade to shut down saloons.
+She lived here from 1889 to 1902, and it was here that she began her crusade to shut down saloons.
 The building was declared a National Historic Landmark in 1976.

-El Quartelejo, Scott County, Kansas – This archeological district consists of more than 20 sites, mostly associated with the Dismal River/Plains Apache culture, dating from about 1650 to 1750.
-The principal site is a pueblo ruin thought to have been built by Taos Indians who sought refuge with the Apache during times of trouble with the Spanish.
+El Quartelejo, Scott County, Kansas – This archeological district consists of more than 20 sites, primarily associated with the Dismal River/Plains Apache culture, dating from about 1650 to 1750.
+The principal site is a pueblo ruin thought to have been built by Taos Indians seeking refuge with the Apache during times of trouble with the Spanish.
 It is the northeasternmost example of a pueblo in the country.
 The site also illustrates Spanish explorations in the Great Plains that predate those of the United States.

 Fort Leavenworth, Leavenworth, Kansas – This fort has been in continuous occupation by the United States Army since it was first established in 1827 to protect caravans on the Santa Fe Trail.
 It played a pivotal role in the Mexican-American and Civil Wars.